 As we trailed off, driving into the thoughts of our own minds, I traveled to where I was six years ago – a vegetarian wondering if I could live without brie.
 At that point I couldn’t imagine my en croute going kaput.
 But my regrets from those days aren’t that I didn’t take one last bite of cheddar or feta.
 They’re that I didn’t go vegan sooner.
 In my last few days as a vegetarian, I was well aware of what I would be giving up, but I had no idea of what I was missing.

 If you haven’t tried vegan collard greens, this is a great place to start.
-The collards are slow cooked until they are tender and melt in your mouth.
+These easy collard greens are slow cooked until they are tender and melt in your mouth.
 They’re seasoned with ample amounts of garlic.
 They make a great side dish for vegan mac and cheese.

 Prefer for your vegan collard greens to be a little smoky?
 Try this recipe for smoky sweet collard greens.